 \subsection{Sensitivity to the choice of the reference set \texorpdfstring{$R$}{R} and the resolution \texorpdfstring{$\lambda$}{lambda}}

 In general, Definitions~3 to~6 of internal and external strength depend on the reference set of events $R$ being used.
 More comments will be made with regard to this matter in Section~\ref{sec11}.
-However for now, let us clarify that if, according to the definition given in Section~\ref{sec6}, a discrete or continuous reference set $R_0$ is compatible with another discrete or continuous reference set $R_1$, then Definitions~3 to~6 will not be affected by whether the reference set $R_0$ or $R_1$ is used, provided that the resolution $\lambda \in \Lambda_0 \cap \Lambda_1$, where $\Lambda_0$ and $\Lambda_1$ are as defined in Section~\ref{sec6}.
+However for now, let us clarify that if, according to the definition given in Section~\ref{sec6}, a discrete or continuous reference set $R_0$ is compatible with another discrete or continuous reference set $R_1$ for all $\lambda \in \Lambda^{ *}$, then Definitions~3 to~6 will not be affected by whether the reference set $R_0$ or $R_1$ is used, provided that the resolution $\lambda \in \Lambda^{ *}$.

-With regard to the choice of the resolution level $\lambda$, it could be argued that the further that $\lambda$ is away from the value 0.5, the greater the detail in which the characteristics of the distribution functions involved in the Definitions~3 to~6 may be explored.
-On the other hand, it is known that people have difficulty in weighing up the uncertainty associated with events that are very unlikely or very likely to occur, which is a disadvantage that could apply if $\lambda$ was less than say 0.05 or greater than say 0.95.
-Nevertheless, it would be expected that in many applications, Definitions~3 to~6 will be largely insensitive to the choice of the value of $\lambda$ over the range $[0.05, 0.95]$, which is the range for $\lambda$ that has been used in the examples that have been considered so far.
+With regard to the choice of the resolution level $\lambda$, it is known that people have difficulty in weighing up the uncertainty associated with the occurrence of events that are very unlikely or very likely to occur, which is a disadvantage that could apply if $\lambda$ was less than say 0.05 or greater than say 0.95.
+On the other hand, it could be argued that the further that $\lambda$ is away from the value 0.5, the greater the detail in which the characteristics of the distribution functions involved in the Definitions~3 to~6 may be explored.
+Nevertheless, it would be expected that, in many applications, Definitions~3 to~6 will be largely insensitive to the choice made for the value of $\lambda$ over the range $[0.05, 0.95]$, which is the range for $\lambda$ that has been used in the examples that have been considered so far.